 When will the Nintendo Switch 2 be released?

-Nintendo is looking at next-gen designs though.
-As picked up by Polygon, Nintendo has recently filed for an interesting Joy-Con-related patent in Japan, and it looks like it'll tackle a pressure point of the current Switch.
+Nintendo is looking at next-gen designs too.
+As picked up by Polygon, Nintendo filed for an interesting Joy-Con-related patent in Japan, and it looks like it'll tackle a pressure point of the current Switch.
 That pressure point is comfort over long periods in handheld mode, and hardcore Switch gamers will know what we're talking about here.

 Nintendo seems to be aware of the issue, and looks to fix it with upgraded, bendy Joy-Cons.
 As seen in the below image from the patent, the new top third of each Joy-Con can bend, which should improve ergonomics over long periods of play.
 Of course, this isn't confirmation that these updated Joy-Cons will ever hit the market, but it's good to see Nintendo actively working on improvements.